jtheisen/reconciler/readme.md

     .OnInsertion(e => e.CreatedAt == DateTimeOffset.Now)
     .OnUpdate(e => e.ModifiedAt == DateTimeOffset.Now)

-The `OnUpdate` definitions apply to insertions as well.
+The `OnUpdate` definitions does _not_ also apply (as of version 1.1.1) to insertions.

 Note the use of the equality operator, as the assignment operator can't be used in expression trees in C#.
-Also note that the insertion definitions prevent modifications on updates - you don't have to worry about modified `CreatedAt` values being persisted to storage.

 ### Exclude properties